justmahito/emSettingsBundle/Resources/doc/index.rst

   get value of the settign, if value not found, returned default value

-SettingManager contain all method which you can call
+SettingManager contain all methods which you can call

 Twig